 There are many waterfalls in Slovenia although it isn’t a big country, but Slovenia includes a nice region with a mountainous landscape, on the border with Austria and Italy.
 Especially the area around Tolmin (Julijska) has many beautiful waterfalls and is easily accessible.
 The highest mountain in Slovenia is Triglav (2,864 m) in the region Julijska, which is part of the Alps.
 In the proximity of the border triangle Austria-Slovenia-Italy there are high mountains with multiple peaks over 2.500 meters.
 This is also the best region to visit with beautiful nature, rivers with emerald green water and many places where you can swim.

-Right now I only have 24 waterfalls registered in Slovenia, but I am sure that there must be more.
-I’ve never been to Slovenia (except transit), but chasing waterfalls in Slovenia is high on my wishlist.
+Right now I only have 32 waterfalls registered in Slovenia, but I am sure that there must be more.
+Every time I survey the map or do some deskresearch I find more waterfalls.

-The best time to visit Slovenia is late spring or early summer when it is warmer and rivers are fed with a lot of melted snow from the mountains and feeds all those waterfalls.
-There are also a number of waterfalls which are best viewed after a period of heavy rain, such as Kloma Slap and Boka slap.
+The best time to visit Slovenia is late spring when it is warmer and rivers are fed with a lot of melted snow from the mountains and feeds all those waterfalls.
+There are also a number of waterfalls which are best viewed after a period of heavy rain, such as slap Kloma and slap Boka.

 Highest waterfall in Slovenia